tfsui3/Customer-service-Application/README.md

-# Complete Stack Application Overview
+# Customer Service Application Overview

-This project is a comprehensive application that encompasses a wide range of software development concepts.
+This project is a comprehensive application that encompasses a wide range of software development concepts and improves customer service interactions and management, orchestrating all stages of the SDLC within a one-month timeframe.
 Below is an overview of the key technologies and methodologies integrated within this application:

 ## Backend